-- Frost will not cause damage to the paving itself, water which freezes between the voids of aggregate will sit within the surface until they are able to melt away.
+- Frost will not cause damage to the paving itself, water that freezes between the voids of aggregate will sit within the surface until they are able to melt away.

 - Salt can be used on the surface in icy conditions.

-- Snow shovels can be used to clear the area, however snow ploughs are not recommended.
+- Snow shovels can be used to clear the area, however, snowplows are not recommended.

-SureSet have carried out many installations across the globe in different climates such as:
+SureSet has carried out many installations across the globe in different climates such as:

 - United Arab Emirates